TomerFi/home-assistant-custom-components/README.md

 ## Date Notifier Custom Component

-This component is called *date_notifier* and it is dependent on the *notify* component and it is used to create reminders based on dates and times.</br>
+This component is called *date_notifier* and it is dependent on the **notify component**, it's used for creating reminders based on dates and times.</br>
 Before using this component, please configure notification using the [**notify component**](https://home-assistant.io/components/notify/) instructions.
 The **Date Notifier Component** supports four types of reminders:
 - Yearly recurring reminder